ZhanLu00/Kpop-related-ATM-System/phase2/src/ATM/README.md

 Open and run ATMApplication.
 A welcome page will pop up with three buttons, 'New User', 'Returning User' or 'Exit'.
 You can go to new user to create a new client account (by choosing a username, password and initial account).
 Otherwise you can choose returning user.

-If you're a returning user, the ATM will promt the user to enter an username and a password (example of working usernames and passwords can be found in 'userfiles.txt').
+If you're a returning user, the ATM will prompt the user to enter an username and a password (example of working usernames and passwords can be found in 'userfiles.txt').

 The bank manager is able to create an client, restock the ATM, undo transactions, view account/user creation requests, join two accounts, and show or clear alerts/messages.